gcgreenberg/Oriented-TNF/README.rst

 .. code-block:: python3

     python3 detect.py --window 150000 \
-                      --stride 25000 \
+                      --stride 50000 \
-                      --pad 10000 \
                       --genome data/E_coli_A1_136.fasta.gz \
                       --out data/test1

-The script outputs a heatmap of the orientation matrix of the original genome file:
+The script outputs a heatmap of the orientation matrix of the original genome file.
+The genome is clearly imbalanced.

 .. image:: data/test1/orientation_mat.png
-  :width: 150pt
+  :width: 180pt
-  :height: 150pt
+  :height: 180pt

 A misassembly is detected in the genome.
-The inversion is corrected, and the script outputs a corrected genome in fasta format, and the corresponding orientation matrix heatmap:
+The inversion is corrected, and the script outputs a corrected genome in fasta format, and the corresponding orientation matrix heatmap.

 .. image:: data/test1/corrected_orientation_mat.png
-  :width: 150pt
+  :width: 180pt
-  :height: 150pt
+  :height: 180pt

 Example 2: *N. gonorrhoeaea* genome
 ----------------